robenkleene/Web-Console-Prototypes/PluginEditorPrototype/Todo/Tasks/Lists/File System Plugin Management.md

 ## Todo

+## Implementation Notes

 Figure out a way to reconcile my goals for `testCopyPlugin`, with the current implementation that copies the plugin to the caches directory.

 `testCopyPlugin` should instead be used as the basis for starting tests for the `PluginDirectoryManager`.
 The tests should make sure that the `PluginDirectoryManager` performs the correct callbacks when a plugin is moved.

+* Research `NSFilePresenter` in iOS 8

+### Implementation Steps

 1. In the `EventsDemo` project, create a working example of the `PluginDirectoryManager`, and test that it performs the correct callbacks below.
+    * Test that editing the plugin in another application (e.g., BBEdit) works as expected.
+    * But really it looks like the C APIs are going to be more viable.
 2. Migrate the `PluginDirectoryManager` and the `testCopyPlugin` test from the `FileSystem` project into `PluginEditorPrototype`.
 3. Start adapting the `testCopyPlugin` test into a test that the correct `PluginDirectoryManagerDelegate` delegate callbacks get called for the appropriate events.